Exerra/Exerra/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/X8X130H96)
 ## Who am I? 🙋‍♀️
 I am a full-stack developer.
 I know web dev languages along with NodeJS.
-I also am learning Swift and SwiftUI currently
+I am also currently learning Swift and SwiftUI
 ## Why are there so few repositories? 🤔
 Some projects are only on my computer, some are in organizations and the rest is private.

-**But you know what isn't private?** The fact that I host a lot of stuff on DigitalOcean so if you use my referral code you can get 100 USD credit over 60 days and after you spent 25 USD, I get 25 USD
+**But you know what isn't private?** The fact that I host a lot of stuff on DigitalOcean so if you use my referral code you can get 100 USD credit over 60 days and after you've spent 25 USD, I get 25 USD

 so please uh give money do digitalocean thru my referral code :)